-Sept.
-15 is the starting point for the celebration because it is the anniversary of independence of five Latin American countries: Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua.
+The September 15th date is significant because it is the anniversary of independence for the Latin American countries Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua.
 In addition, Mexico and Chile celebrate their independence days on September 16 and September 18, respectively.
 Also, Columbus Day or Día de la Raza, which is October 12, falls within this 30 day period.

-“Hispanics: A Legacy of History, A Present of Action and A Future of Success” is the theme of this year’s Hispanic Heritage Month celebration.
-As of July 1, 2013, the Hispanic population of the United States was 54 million people, making people of Hispanic origin the nation's largest ethnic or racial minority (17% of the total U.S. population).
+This year’s theme - “Honoring our Heritage,- Building our Future” - invites us to reflect on Hispanic Americans’ vitality and their meaningful legacy in our Nation’s cultural framework.
+As of July 1, 2015, the Hispanic population of the United States was 56.6 million people, making people of Hispanic origin the nation's largest ethnic or racial minority (17.6% of the total U.S. population).
 Additionally:

 The United States has the 2nd largest population of Hispanic people in the world, second only Mexico.

-Eight states have over 1 million Hispanic residents: Arizona, California, Colorado, Florida, Illinois, New Jersey, New York & Texas.
+Nine states have over 1 million Hispanic residents: Arizona, California, Colorado, Florida, Illinois, New Jersey, New Mexico, New York & Texas.

 1.2 million Hispanics are Veterans of the U.S. Armed Forces.